Last updated on October 2nd, 2019 at 06:45 pm

-When 30 people showed up dressed as witches and ready to paddle down the Willamette River last October, Ginny Kauffman, the creator of the Portland event, thought they’d had a great turnout.
+When 30 people showed up dressed as witches and ready to paddle down the Willamette River in October 2017, Ginny Kauffman, the creator of the Portland event, thought they’d had a great turnout.
 She had seen a picture of a similar event in Monterey California and wanted to bring the event to Portland.
-This year, on October 27th, she’s expecting to see around 200 witches paddling down the Willamette.
+This year, on October 26th, she’s expecting to see around 200 witches paddling down the Willamette.

 Last year photos and video of the event went viral and were shown across the country and even in Europe.
-“This year I made the event public on [Facebook] and close to 200 people have RSVP’d,” Kauffman said.
-Over 538 invites have currently been sent out, so there’s always the possibility that there will be more.
+Currently 136 people have RSVP’d as attending with 243 more people interested.

 Collecting Coats For Charity

-Kauffman will be collecting coats for the Sunshine Division and Our House charities, and hopes that people will also bring new socks and underwear to donate.
-Paddle boarders and spectators are both encouraged to bring these items to Willammette Park donate on October 27th.
+Kauffman will be collecting coats for the Sunshine Division and Our House charities, and hopes that people will bring new or gently used coats in good condition, as well as new mens t-shirts, underwear and socks in original packaging to donate.
+Paddle boarders and spectators are both encouraged to bring these items to Willamette Park donate on October 26th.

 The Goal Is To Have Fun

-According to the Facebook event page, “After several photo opportunities on land, no doubt, we’ll take to the water around 11 am and cackle our way north toward downtown on the west side of Willamette River for an hour or so, then back, casting spells along the way as we ride our paddle broomsticks!”
+According to the Facebook event page, “After several photo opportunities on land, no doubt, we’ll take to the water around 11 am and cackle our way north toward downtown on the west side of Willamette River (about 6 miles round trip), casting spells along the way as we ride our paddle broomsticks!”

 Important Witches Paddle Information